 - Maturation: synthesis components form new viruses

-- Liberation/Release: new viruses exit the cell via membrane lysis or pinching off the cell membrane
+- Liberation/release: new viruses exit the cell via membrane lysis or pinching of the cell membrane

 Special case: Retroviruses

 In retroviruses, the genetic information is present in the form of RNA rather than DNA.
-Retroviruses possess a special enzyme, the reverse transcriptase (RT).
+Retroviruses possess a special enzyme, the RT.
 The RT transcribes the RNA into DNA before releasing it into the host cell.
-The most prominent example for a retrovirus is HIV which causes AIDS.
+The most prominent example of a retrovirus is HIV, which causes AIDS.

-The term prions is derived from the term proteinaceous infectious particle, which provides its own definition: Prions are very small, pathogenic infectious proteins.
-Prions are associated with several degenerative diseases, for example, bovine spongiform encephalopathy (BSE), commonly known as “mad cow disease”.
+The term ‘prions’ is derived from the term ‘proteinaceous infectious particle’: Prions are very small, pathogenic infectious, proteins.
+Prions are associated with several degenerative diseases, including bovine spongiform encephalopathy, commonly known as ‘mad cow disease.’

-Other diseases include scrapie in sheep, Creutzfeld-Jakob disease and Kuru (found exclusively in a tribe practicing cannibalistic rites).
-The transfer mechanism of prions has not been determined as of yet.
+Other diseases include scrapie in sheep, Creutzfeldt-Jakob disease, and kuru (found exclusively in a tribe practicing cannibalistic rites).
+The transfer mechanism of prions has not yet been determined.

-Basic single-celled eukaryotes, consisting of genetic material and single-layer lipid membrane.
+Protozoa are basic single-celled eukaryotes consisting of genetic material and a single-layer lipid membrane.
 They use arthropod vectors to infect species and can exist in two forms: an active trophozoite and a dormant cyst.

-Multi-celled organisms that can reproduce sexually or are hermaphroditic.
+Helminths are multi-celled organisms that can reproduce sexually or are hermaphroditic.
 They have the ability to develop into dormant cysts.
-Helminths live complex lifestyles involving animal and environmental reservoirs.
-They can be transmitted via fecal-oral, fecal-skin, or ingestion.
-Disease burden is directly related to the amount of worms that are in the host.
+Helminths live complex lives involving animal and environmental reservoirs.
+They can be transmitted via fecal-oral or fecal-skin contact, or through ingestion.
+The disease burden is directly related to the number of worms that are in the host.